Walton Walker: World War II

 Walker served as a staff officer in the War Plans Division with the General Staff Corps in Washington, D.C. from August 1937 to April 1941.
-He next served as commanding officer of the 36th Infantry Regiment, which was activated April 15, 1941, as the 36th Infantry (Armored) and assigned to the 3rd Armored Division, June 1941; on January 1, 1942, it was redesignated the 36th Armored Infantry.
+He next served as commanding officer of the 36th Infantry Regiment, which was activated 15 April 1941, as the 36th Infantry (Armored) and assigned to the 3rd Armored Division, June 1941; on 1 January 1942, it was redesignated the 36th Armored Infantry.

-When Marshall (now Chief of Staff) assigned George Patton to organize America's armored forces, Walker successfully lobbied Marshall for a post as one of Patton's subordinate commanders, gaining promotion to brigadier general in the process.
+When Marshall (now Chief of Staff) assigned George S. Patton to organize America's armored forces, Walker successfully lobbied Marshall for a post as one of Patton's subordinate commanders, gaining promotion to brigadier general in the process.
 Promoted to major general in 1942; he commanded the 3rd Armored Division from August 1941 to August 1942.
 After being succeeded by Leroy H. Watson, Walker became commanding general of IV Corps and then XX Corps (IV Armored Corps became XX Corps), taking the latter to England in February 1944 and leading it into combat in Normandy in July as part of Patton's Third Army.
-He was awarded a Silver Star for gallantry in action on July 7, 1944.
+He was awarded a Silver Star for gallantry in action on 7 July 1944.
+The citation for the medal read:

 Walker's XX Corps played a role in Patton's dash across France in August and early September 1944, earning the sobriquet "Ghost Corps" for the speed of its advance.
-He received the Distinguished Service Cross for extraordinary heroism on August 23, 1944.
+He received the Distinguished Service Cross (DSC) for extraordinary heroism on 23 August 1944, the citation for which read:

 Walker's troops saw heavy fighting in France and Germany during the remainder of the war, especially at Metz, the Battle of the Bulge, and in the invasion of Germany.
 In the spring of 1945, XX Corps liberated Buchenwald concentration camp, then pushed south and east, eventually reaching Linz, Austria by May.
 Walker received his third star at this time, making him a lieutenant general.

 Walker received the unconditional surrender of Generaloberst Lothar Rendulic, commander of German Army Group South, on 7 May 1945.
+For his service as commander of XX Corps from 1944 to 1945, he was awarded the Legion of Merit.

 Post-World War II

-In May 1945, Walker returned to the United States.
-He was given command of the 8th Service Command, headquartered in Dallas, from May 1945 to May 1946.
-He was assigned as the commander of the Sixth Service Command and the Fifth Army, headquartered in Chicago, from May 1946 to September 1948, and then became commanding general of the U.S. Eighth Army, the American occupation force in Japan.
+In May 1945, Walker returned to the United States to take up command of the Eighth Service Command, headquartered in Dallas.
+After twelve months, he was assigned as the commander of the Sixth Service Command and the Fifth Army, headquartered in Chicago, from May 1946 to September 1948, and then became commanding general of the U.S. Eighth Army, the American occupation force in Japan.
 Walker was ordered by General Douglas MacArthur, the Supreme Allied Commander in Japan, to restore the peacetime Eighth Army to combat-ready condition.